 Imagine you’re at a meeting and your client or boss doesn’t get the concept that you are attempting to communicate.
 You take out your pad and pencil and quickly mark up your ideas in rudimentary but clear sketches.
 Suddenly everyone understands!
 This is another advantage of learning how to make shorthand sketches.

-The whole book is illustrated, making for a fun and lively reading experience.
-Mike is another one of those true believers that everyone can sketch.
+The book is fun to browse because of Mike Rohde’s illustrations.
+He is a true believer that everyone can sketch.
 If you can make marks, you can learn to draw.
 You can download a free chapter of The Sketchnote Handbook here.

 The Doodle Revolution: Unlock the Power to Think Differently by Sunni Brown